 The clothing, bags and shoes sold on the bazaar preserve artisanal skills and traditions, whilst modernising those practices.
 You can research the makers extensively on the platform, as well as be informed about the products through extensive information about materials, production process, dyes and their social impact.

 Latest Slow Fashion

 For us, transparency is the first and most important step for the fashion industry.
 If customers are more aware of the supply chains of their garments, they can make more informed decisions.
 Knowing and revealing your supply chain is important for makers, as it builds trust and honesty.
-Find out more about supply chains in product descriptions
+Find out more about supply chains in product descriptions.

 Sustainability stems from the actual making process of the garment.
-Some makers have sustainable dyeing processes, some have sustainable fibers in their materials and some have sustainable manufacturing processes or all of the above.
+Some makers have sustainable dyeing processes, some have sustainable fibres in their materials and some have sustainable manufacturing processes or all of the above.
 Customers on our website will find out what is sustainable about the product in the description on The Maker Bazaar.